veigaribo/dota-assistant/README.md

 ## How to run

-Due to several dependency version issues, it is strongly recommended to run this using Docker and/or docker-compose.
+Due to several dependency version issues, it is strongly recommended to build this using the included Dockerfile.

-In order to run in Docker containers, an environment variable PORT must be provided to each service at startup.
+In order to run in a container, an environment variable PORT must be provided at startup.
 See `docker-compose.yml` for more details.

-### Running without Docker
+### Running manually

 If you want to edit the source code, you should have Pipenv installed.